 - Buccal or sublingual tablets

 - Cytotoxics and hormonal products

 - Once daily dosing regimens are preferable for enteral administration as this reduces the number of feed manipulations needed

-- Some drugs will not be suitable for administration via an enteral tube, because the distal end of the tube will beyond the site of action.
-Antacids are an example of such medications, which would be rendered ineffective if administered down a feeding tube with the distal end in the intestines as it would be unable to neutralise stomach acid as intended.
+- Some drugs will not be suitable for administration via an enteral tube.
+Antacids are an example of such medications, which would be rendered ineffective if administered down a feeding tube with the distal end in the intestines because it would be unable to neutralise stomach acid as intended.

 The prescription itself needs to clearly state the formulation to be supplied but adequate communication around the prescription is essential to ensure administering practitioners are aware of the intended route and method of administration.
 If a tablet is to be crushed or capsule opened, in order to administer it down a feeding tube, this practice will render the formulation unlicensed.
 As such, liability for any harm that ensues will lie with the administering practitioner.
 Practitioners should therefore document that they wish the tablet to be crushed or capsule opened, so that liability can be shared.

-An appropriate tablet crushing or capsule opening technique is also essential to ensure the patient receives the full dose, safely and without compromising the feeding tube in anyway.
+An appropriate tablet crushing or capsule opening technique is essential to ensure the patient receives the full dose, safely and without compromising the feeding tube.
 Guidelines as to how to administer medicines via a feeding tube are available, including those for best practice in crushing tablets and opening capsules.
-These should be followed and where possible, local procedures implemented too, ensuring that all practitioners involved in the prescribing and administration of drugs via enteral feeding tubes are knowledgeable and fully aware of all the associated issues.
+These should be followed and where possible, local procedures should be implemented, ensuring that all practitioners involved in the prescribing and administration of drugs via enteral feeding tubes are knowledgeable and fully aware of all the associated issues.

 It is important to remind patients that the tube should always be flushed before and after administering medicines and with a small amount of water between different medicines.
 This is to reduce the chances of blockage.

 Flushing should always be undertaken with a 50mL syringe.